The Northern and Southern Cameroons

 Southern Cameroons was divided in 1949 into two provinces: Bamenda (capital Bamenda and Southern (capital Buea).

 Following the Ibadan General Conference of 1950, a new constitution for Nigeria devolved more power to the regions.
 In the subsequent election thirteen Southern Cameroonian representatives were elected to the Eastern Nigerian House of Assembly in Enugu.
-Citizens of this region had political representation in political parties such as The
+Citizens of this region had political representation in political parties such as The National Council of Nigeria and the Cameroons (NCNC).

 |Dr E.M.L Endeley|